 B. The Saints Who Are Troubled Will Rest When the Lord Comes to Pronounce Judgment

-Those early saints were told to rest for a little season until the martyrdom of the endtime saints was fulfilled.
-It is curious that these saints were given rest while earthly saints were being killed, but this shows the reality of eternal rest after we have completed our purpose in this world.
+Those early saints were told to rest for a little season until the martyrdom of the LAST saints was fulfilled.
+It is curious that these Heavenly saints were given rest while the last earthly saints were being killed, but this shows the reality of eternal rest after we have completed our purpose in this world.

-Ultimately, this passage shows that God’s final vengeance is reserved until both the early church and the endtime church have endured their respective tribulation.
+Ultimately, this passage shows that God’s final vengeance is reserved until both the Early Church and the Last Days' Church have endured their respective Tribulation.
 Then, together, the saints of all the ages will enter into their eternal rest.

 C. The Lord Will Take Vengeance and Punish With Everlasting Destruction

-We know that God has always planned to save the righteous, because the Lamb of God was “slain from the foundation of the world.”
+God has always planned to save the righteous.
+The Lamb of God was “slain from the foundation of the world.”

-In a similar way, we know from ancient prophecy that God has always intended to destroy the wicked.
-“And Enoch also, the seventh from Adam, prophesied of these, saying, Behold, the Lord cometh with ten thousands of his saints, To execute judgment upon all, and to convince all that are ungodly among them of all their ungodly deeds which they have ungodly committed, and of all their hard speeches which ungodly sinners have spoken against him,” (Jude 1:14-15)
+We also know from ancient prophecies that God has always intended to destroy the wicked.
+“And Enoch also, the seventh from Adam, prophesied of these, saying, Behold, the Lord cometh with ten thousands of his saints, To execute judgment upon all, and to convince all that are ungodly among them of all their ungodly deeds which they have ungodly committed, and of all their hard speeches which ungodly sinners have spoken against him,” Jude 1:14-15.

-D. Sinners’ Judgment Is Exclusion and Damnation; Saints’ Reward Is Inclusion and Glorification
+D. The Sinners’ Judgment Is Exclusion and Damnation; The Saints’ Reward Is Inclusion and Glorification

 Among the sentences pronounced on the wicked, scripture lists separation from God, being cast into outer darkness, to a place of torment, weeping, and gnashing of teeth in a place that burns with fire and brimstone.